Overpass WriteUp

 - On the attacker machine (our machine), create directory

-and then inside that directory create a file calledbuildscript.sh
+downloads/src/to match thecronjoband then inside that directory create a file calledbuildscript.shwith this content

 #!/bin/bash